 1. Review Your Weekly Work Schedule

-As a new school year begins, COVID-19 is sure to affect the schedule of work-at-home parents.
-Whether your children are learning in a virtual method or a traditional classroom, arrangements can change the times you used to begin and end your workday.
+As a new school year begins, COVID is less likely to affect the schedule of work-at-home parents, but time has a way of changing that, especially with the new delta variant.
+Arrangements can change the times you used to begin and end your workday.

-Depending on the start times of the schools and whether the kids ride the bus, you drive them, or they’re at home, you could be spending twice as much time dropping off and picking up children from school.
+Depending on the start times of the schools and whether the kids ride the bus or you drive them, you could be spending twice as much time dropping off and picking up children from school.
 If you have a partner or a carpool that can share those duties, your schedule might not have to change too much.
 But what if the other parent travels for work on a regular basis and all of the driving falls to you?
-Or if a potential carpool falls through due to COVID-19 concerns?
+Or if a potential carpool falls through due to fears of the delta variant?
 It’s definitely something to figure out ahead of time so you can determine what your new work schedule will need to look like.

 2. Communicate Your Schedule Changes

-Once you’ve figured out what changes you might need to make to your work schedule due to a COVID-19 school year, talk to your supervisor.
+Although the worst of COVID appears in the rearview, the world isn’t out of the water yet.
+You still might need to make changes due to spikes in the virus as a result of widespread un-masking.
+If this pertains to the school year, talk to your supervisor.
 Of course, bringing proposed solutions to any discussions about issues that need to be solved at work is beneficial.
 But when it comes to work schedules that can affect the rest of your team, you also need to bring an open mind.

-Maybe your manager can move the weekly team meeting to a different day and time to accommodate your schedule change.
+Maybe your manager can create a contingency plan regarding meetings or projects.
 But maybe they can’t.
 Maybe they simply can’t find another time that would work for that particular meeting.
 If that’s the case, see how creative you can get with your proposed solutions.
 If you’ve already tried to find someone in your village to help and no one was available, perhaps your supervisor would be okay with you taking the meeting over the phone while you drive to pick up your kids from school.
 Communication is key to finding a solution that will work for both you and your manager.

-A Final Word on COVID-19 for Work-From-Home Parents
+A Final Word on the Post-COVID (or Maybe Not) World for Work-From-Home Parents

-The back-to-school season during COVID-19 can be a time of big and small changes for families.
+The back-to-school season after COVID can be a time of big and small changes for families.
 And when you work from home, those changes can have an equally large or small impact on your professional life.
-Taking the time to review what’s worked in the past, plan for what changes you think you need for the upcoming school year, and communicate about those changes with everyone on your team will allow you to celebrate the excitement of the new school year (despite COVID-19) while still setting yourself up for professional success.
+Taking the time to review what’s worked in the past, plan for what changes you think you need for the upcoming school year, and communicate about those changes with everyone on your team will allow you to celebrate the excitement of the new school year while still setting yourself up for professional success.

-Are you a work-at-home parent with back-to-school tips?
-Or have you created new back-to-school plans due to COVID-19?
-Connect with Virtual Vocations on Facebook, Twitter, and LinkedIn to share your advice.
+Do you have any tips to get back-to-school ready for work-at-home parents?
+Connect with Virtual Vocations on Facebook, Twitter, LinkedIn, Instagram, and YouTube to share your thoughts and tips.
 We’d love to hear from you!

 Joining Virtual Vocations grants you access to our hand-picked telecommuting jobs database.
 Learn how our service works, browse job leads by location and career category, or search hundreds of hand-screened telecommuting jobs to find legitimate work-at-home job leads that match your skills and background.
 Register for free or contact us for more information on our service guarantee.